 CT - Long distance travel is for sure where you’ll need to do some planning ahead, no matter what kind of EV you drive.
 Currently Tesla offers the best access to charging stations (not to mention the best range batteries), because their highway charge stations can power up at about 600 km per hour.
 I live in Quebec, just outside of Ottawa, and I drove to Toronto with no problem.
 Just by stopping for a half hour for lunch, you can pick up another 300 km of range.

-CT - The Tesla ones I know of ‘locally’ are Ottawa, Kingston, Cornwall, Oshawa, Peterborough and there’s a few in Toronto.
+CT - I can't really speak to the availability of charging stations of other brands, but the Tesla ones I know of ‘locally’ are Ottawa, Kingston, Cornwall, Oshawa, Peterborough and there’s a few in Toronto.
 There is even one in Mont Tremblant, Quebec where we charged up on a ski trip.
 Finding them isn’t hard because your car tells you where they are and it knows your range, so it’s kind of idiot proofed.